-Hemp, on the other hand, has a taproot that can be up to nine feet deep and will produce a huge number of small surface-level roots that keep the soil in its proper place.
+On the other hand, Hemp has a taproot that can be up to nine feet deep and will produce a huge number of small surface-level roots that keep the soil in its proper place.
 Hemp does such a good job of keeping topsoil in place that it has often been used for large-scale projects like this one.

 Breathes In Co2

 Like all plants, the hemp plant inhales carbon dioxide and exhales oxygen.
 Although this benefit is not specific to the hemp plant, more oxygen is definitely a good thing.
 There is a reason behind this, and it is an ancient one.
-In the distant past, the earth had a lot more oxygen in the atmosphere than it did today.
-Scientists have determined this by looking at ancient rock samples, and have determined that an increase in the planet’s oxygen levels “set the stage” for life to appear.
+The earth had a lot more oxygen in the atmosphere than it did today in the distant past.
+Scientists have determined this by looking at ancient rock samples and have determined that an increase in the planet’s oxygen levels “set the stage” for life to appear.

 Helps Against Pesticides

 There is evidence to suggest that hemp can remove a large number of dangerous substances from the soil and air.
-Rather than simply storing these toxins, hemp can often convert them into things that are non-toxic.
+Rather than simply storing these toxins, hemp can often convert them into non-toxic things.
 For proof of this, we can look at this example.

 A group of Italian farmers lost their sheep due to dioxin contamination.
 Since their herd was located near the biggest steel mill in Europe, that isn’t surprising.
-Now, they are farming hemp in the area as a way to remove the poisons from the land, and it seems to be working quite well.
-Although dioxin is just one of the many toxic substances that might be used in pesticides.
+Now, they are farming hemp in the area to remove the poisons from the land, and it seems to be working quite well.
+However, dioxin is just one of the many toxic substances that might be used in pesticides.

 Requires Less Water to Grow